 Greg has represented plaintiffs and defendants in matters involving securities fraud, civil RICO, mergers and acquisitions, civil contempt, multijurisdictional legal and regulatory regimes, contractual interpretation, and partnership disputes.
 His clients include pharmaceutical companies, energy companies, hedge funds, financial advisers, venture capital funds, financial institutions, insurance companies, corporate officers, and high net worth individuals.

-Greg helped secure the dismissal of $3.5 billion civil RICO claims and $400 million civil contempt claims against a large financial institution and of putative securities fraud class actions against an energy company and the former CEO of a large advertising company.
-He also litigated significant cases to favorable negotiated resolutions, including a breach of fiduciary duty action involving the sale of the largest federally subsidized housing complex in the United States and a historic securities fraud class action against an international client.
+Greg has also litigated significant cases to favorable negotiated resolutions, including a breach of fiduciary duty action involving the sale of the largest federally subsidized housing complex in the United States and a historic securities fraud class action against an international client.

-In his public interest practice, Greg has represented indigent criminal defendants in state and federal trial and appellate courts.
-He has also litigated on behalf of asylum applicants.
+In his public interest practice, Greg has represented indigent criminal defendants in state and federal trial and appellate courts and has litigated on behalf of asylum applicants.